TRACK: Road America (4.014-mile, 14-turn road course), DISTANCE: 55 Laps (221 Miles)

 Favorites – Watch Out For Ganassi

-Four top fives including two wins and a third place effort in his last five tries makes him the favorite in my opinion.
+5 top fives including two wins and a third place effort in his last 6 tries makes him the favorite in my opinion.
+He enters having led 95 laps in the Indy 500 and a podium in Belle Isle.

-He won this race in 2019 and was third in the second race last year.
-Watch out for him.
-He’s hungry.
+He won this race in 2019 and was third in the second race of 2020 and seventh last year.
+Rossi has a pair of top 5’s in the last 2 starts including a runner-up last Sunday.

-His five Road America finishes – third, eighth, sixth, fourth and seventh respectively.
+His six Road America finishes – third, eighth, sixth, fourth, seventh and 11th respectively.
 This could be his weekend.